-In case the student of the art of self-defence with a walking-stick finds difficulty in mastering the preceding method of defence, here is an alternative, equally effective, and, perhaps, somewhat safer for beginners to practise.
+In case the student of the art of self-defense with a walking-stick finds difficulty in mastering the preceding method of defense, here is an alternative, equally effective, and, perhaps, somewhat safer for beginners to practice.

 As before, appreciating the unreliability of your weapon, you assume the offensive at once before your opponent has time to discover your disadvantage.
 You begin operations precisely as described in the last trick, by striking high at your assailant’s head, and forcing him to guard high.
 Simultaneously you spring into the position shown in the third photograph, seizing your opponent just below the elbow, thereby completely disturbing his balance, and so preventing him from hitting you.
 You can now deliver a heavy right-handed blow with your fist upon his chin, or over his heart, which will render him unconscious.

 A nine-stone [126-pound] man who is active, and who timed this movement nicely, could completely upset the balance of a man twice his weight and bring him to the ground in a second.

 In case you are carrying a stick which might be strong enough to deliver a heavy blow, another method of attack is as follows: After you have disturbed your assailant’s balance by seizing him by the elbow, you retire quickly, by withdrawing your left foot well behind your right, and then, holding your head and body well on one side out of possible danger, you deliver a heavy blow with your stick across your assailant’s kneecap is very dangerous, and would utterly incapacitate a man if well delivered.
 It is advisable, therefore, not to hit too hard when showing the trick to a friend.